dejan/auto_html/README.md

     for Rails <= 2.3.1 use auto_html 1.1.2<br/>
     for Rails >= 2.3.2 use the latest auto_html

-As from version 1.3.0, auto_html has been tested to work with Rails 3 and Ruby 1.9.
+As of version 1.3.0, auto_html has been tested to work with Rails 3 and Ruby 1.9.

 ### As a gem